Create a system to organize your ideas.

 Create a place to work on your writing

 The luxury of a professional recording studio is beyond most songwriters reach.
 Fortunately there are several options of really inexpensive tape recorders and software packages to help you out in your efforts to begin logging your song ideas.
+A good environment is vital part of preparing you to start writing songs.

 Low tech – Use Pencil and Paper